 There are many reasons why people would want to live in Japan.
 From their individual interest to the country, safety factors, wanting to gain particular knowledge in subjects, and other reasons that make people want to start a new life in Japan.
 But to be honest, getting a residency in Japan is not an easy thing.
 So what matters the most in getting Japanese residency?
 It is more or less about the Japanese language.

-Japan is a country where most people use Japanese and ate not that fluent in English.
+Japan is a country where most people use Japanese and are not that fluent in English.
 Japanese is used everywhere.
-All of the documents, all of the signs, all of the offices or stores use Japanese and very few have english translation.
-So you can imagine that Japanese language is very essential in Japan.
+All of the documents, all of the signs, all of the offices or stores use Japanese and very few have English translation.
+So you can imagine that the Japanese language is very essential in Japan.

 But DON’T GIVE UP because you will still be able to get a job in Japan or live in Japan without any requirements in Japanese proficiency.
 So what you can do if you want to live in Japan but can’t speak Japanese?
 There are some tips below that may be useful for you:

 Japan has been recruiting a lot of English teachers, for either schools or for English training centers.
 Normally they prefer to recruit native English speakers to fill such positions.
 Usually the recruitment of English teachers does not require Japanese proficiency.
 If you already live in Japan, some institutions also offer part-time jobs as an English teacher.
 So if you are interested, you can start to search the information about teaching english in Japan.
 Here are the websites that may be useful for you: teaching-in-japan.gaba.co.jp